-Well, cybercrime has been global for years.
-What changed?
+Cybercrime has been global for years.
+So, what changed?
 It’s now more widespread.
 And, hackers are trying to exploit the global situation with COVID-19.
 Let’s zoom in on the alarming local consequences.

-Our ancestors taught themselves to watch for robbers.
-We all have the same job nowadays.
+Our ancestors responded by learning to watch for robbers.
+In our modern times, we essentially have the same response.

 Skip to the tips